In the age of burgeoning digital advancement, the need for a strong online brand identity has become crucial to stay competitive in business.

 Business owners should identify multiple subtopics that can be further developed with future content pieces in mind.
 This should be followed by comprehensive keyword research to assess how feasible each chosen topic is from an SEO perspective.

 Target keywords or phrases relevant to audience interests while having high search volume but low competitiveness to maximise its marketing potential.

 4. Kickstarting Content Planning

-Business owners should also allocate time and effort to comb through existing content and re-organise under the newly established content pillars.
+Business owners should also set aside time to review existing content and reorganise it according to the new content pillars.

 Walk Production is a branding agency in Malaysia providing entrepreneurs with the tools to succeed.
 Our comprehensive services are designed to help businesses reach their potential by creating successful online and offline campaigns that drive effective results.